CHE 318 Lecture 09

 \end{align*}\]

-- Amount of material moved in and out of controled volume
+- Amount of material moved in and out of the control volume

 - \(J_{Az}^*\): Fick’s first law of diffusion